chef/automate/components/docs-chef-io/content/automate/DR.md

 2. DR Cluster will be same as the Production cluster, we can use the above steps to setup the DR cluster.

-3. Do the backup configuration as explained in backup section.
-TBD.
+3. Do the backup configuration as explained in backup section for [file system](/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-file-system-backup) or [object storage](https://deploy-preview-7425--chef-automate.netlify.app/automate/ha_backup_restore_prerequisites/#pre-backup-configuration-for-object-storage).

 4. On Production Cluster
     - One of the Chef Automate node, We configure the cron which trigger the `chef-automate backup` at certain interval.